DataAstrologer/DataScience/Python/README.md

-#Python

-This folder contains 3 sub-folders displaying the following:
+# Python

-1. Data Analysis - A complete data analysis using statistical description of data and machine learning is found inside this folder.
-The accuracy of different machine learning models is compared.
+1. **Data Analysis** - This folder contains complete data analysis of a dataset from the UCI Machine Learning Repository using statistical description and machine learning algorithms.

 2. Hyperparameter Optimization - A presentation on Hyperparamter Optimization using Rpres together with an ipython notebook displaying optimization for the Random Forest Algorithm is present here.